GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

        this option is not set, the project DAM is deployed in will be billed for such usage.

-1. DAM has the ability to share a resource's Policy Basis as well as provide Visa Rejection Details to aid non-administrator users with collecting visas that meet the requirements and troubleshooting rejected requests for resources.
+1. DAM has the ability to share a resource's Policy Basis and provide Visa Rejection Details to help non-administrator users to collect visas that meet the requirements and troubleshooting rejected requests for resources.